globaldothealth/isaric-pipeline/docs/index.md

 ## Components

-FHIRFlat comprises of these components:
+FHIRflat comprises of these components:

 - ISARIC specific **FHIR resources** in the [`fhirflat.resources`](resources.rst) library, that include [ISARIC specific extensions](spec/isaric-fhir-extensions.rst).
 - **CONVERSION** modules `fhirflat.fhir2flat` and `fhirflat.flat2fhir` that
-  implement conversion to and from FHIRFlat to a nested FHIR resource.
+  implement conversion to and from FHIRflat to a nested FHIR resource.
 These do not need to be directly accessed, as they are exposed as `to_flat()` and `from_flat()` in [`FHIRFlatBase`](resources_base.rst) which all FHIR resources derive from.
-- **TRANSFORMATION** from raw data to FHIRFlat format using a mapping file or a mapping Google sheet that follows the [mapping specification](spec/mapping.md).
+- **TRANSFORMATION** from raw data to FHIRflat format using a mapping file or a mapping Google sheet that follows the [mapping specification](spec/mapping.md).